3 Steps To Winterize A Boat Engine

 Ensure that you run your engine long enough for the antifreeze to reach every part of your cooling system, not just the parts upstream and you'll be ready for the next step on our journey of how to winterize a boat engine.

-You also will need a flushing kit to run it through your engine.
-We offer a great engine flush kit as well.
+You will also need a flushing kit to run it through your engine.
+We offer a great engine flush kit.

-If you want to see a video of the whole video of how this is done you can click here to see a video about flushing and de-salting your boat engine.
+If you want to see a video of how this is done in its entirety, click here to see a video about flushing and de-salting your boat engine.

 Go Fog Yourself

-If you have a gasoline engine, you will need to fog it in order to winterize your boat engine.
-You'll need engine fogging fluid of course, but you should also come prepared with some plastic sheeting and duct tape.
+If you have a gasoline engine, you will need to fog it to winterize your boat engine.
+Of course, you'll need engine fogging fluid, but you should also come prepared with plastic sheeting and duct tape.
 Once the antifreeze has been run entirely through your engine, prepare the fogging fluid.

-During around the last 10 seconds of engine operation you'll want to spray your fogging fluid directly into the flame arrester on the carburetor.
-Wrap the flame arrester with duct tape and add some plastic wrap once it has cooled down decently.
+During the last 10 seconds of engine operation, you'll want to spray your fogging fluid directly into the flame arrester on the carburetor.
+Once it has cooled down, wrap the flame arrester with duct tape and add some plastic wrap.
 This will allow the fog to stay where it needs to be.

 This process will prevent corrosion on your engine parts while the boat isn't in operation.
 While it might not have as much negative effect as skipping out on the antifreeze, your engine is not something that you want to roll the dice on.

-At the end of the fogging process your engine might end up stalling, and that is completely alright.
-Keep the plastic sheeting in place during storage, but remind yourself with a note of some kind so you don't ponder why your engine seems dead come springtime.
+At the end of the fogging process, your engine might stall, and that is completely alright.
+Keep the plastic sheeting in place during storage, but remind yourself with a note so you don't ponder why your engine seems dead come springtime.

 There is really no reason not to fog the engine while you winterize a boat engine.
 No matter what, just fog your engine.
 It could hardly be any cheaper.
 You can pick this fluid up for a little over ten dollars and it just might save your bacon.